Logistics Solution Guide: Air and Ocean Shipping

 When companies grow internationally or adjust business models, identifying the correct ocean or air shipping method can be challenging.
 To determine the best mode of transportation for your goods, here are two important considerations:

-Financial constraints constantly occupy the mind of business decisionmakers, but it’s worth noting that traditional guidelines about ocean and air transit costs may not always apply.
+Financial constraints constantly occupy the mind of business decisionmakers, but it’s worth noting that traditional guidelines about sea and air transit costs may not always apply.

-Transit time should also be considered in selecting your shipping needs.
-Though typically more expensive, air transit can arrive in days, whereas ocean cargo can take weeks depending on routing to the USEC or USWC.
+Transit time should also be considered when selecting your shipping needs.
+Though typically more expensive, air shipments can arrive in days, whereas sea freight can take weeks depending on routing.
 However, ocean trips between some locations (such as Asia to the U.S. West Coast) are quicker than others.

 How can AIT help me with air and ocean logistics?

-With more than 45 years of logistics experience, AIT creates air and ocean freight solutions that conform to your business’ evolving needs.
+With more than 45 years of logistics experience, AIT creates air and sea freight solutions that conform to your business’ evolving needs.

-We support shipments across verticals and commodities, with transportation plans crafted to accommodate your products.
-Our established relationships with ocean carriers and airlines grant us access to steady rates and capacity, which translate to savings and faster transportation for our clients’ freight.
+We support shipments for almost every industry, with transportation plans customized to accommodate your organizational needs.
+Our established relationships with ocean carriers and airlines grant us access to competitive rates and capacity, which translate to savings and faster transportation for your freight.